 This course provides an in-depth study of one or more major sociological theoretical paradigms, building on the overview of sociological theory that students have gained from AP/SOCI 2040 6.00.
 Both classical and contemporary theories may be represented in this course, with an emphasis on the centrality of theory to the discipline of sociology.

 AP/SOCI 3060 6.00 Classic and Contemporary Issues in Social Psychology

-This course explores classic and current approaches to social psychology.
+Explores classic and current approaches to social psychology.
 Topics include self, social process, social interaction, interpersonal influences and group processes.
-Student participation in experimentation, participant observation, group discussion, research and discourse analysis is expected.
+Student participation in experimentation, participant observation, group discussion, research or discourse analysis is expected.

 AP/SOCI 3110 3.00 Collective Behaviour